codeigniter4/CodeIgniter4/user_guide_src/source/libraries/sessions.rst

 DatabaseHandler Driver
 ======================

+.. important:: Only MySQL and PostgreSQL databases are officially
+    supported, due to lack of advisory locking mechanisms on other platforms.
+Using sessions without locks can cause all sorts of problems, especially with heavy usage of AJAX, and we will not support such cases.
+Use ``session_write_close()`` after you've done processing session data if you're having performance issues.

 The 'DatabaseHandler' driver uses a relational database such as MySQL or PostgreSQL to store sessions.
 This is a popular choice among many users, because it allows the developer easy access to the session data within